yoka2608/demo-repo/README.md

 # Demo

-addition of two numbers using pointer
+addition of two numbers using pointer.